A subscription to online newspapers from the mainstream media can cost hundreds of dollars a year.

-If you are familiar with our shtick and think you have a story that would be of interest to our readers, feel free to send the details through to editorial at technical politics dot com.
+If you are familiar with our ‘shtick’ and think you have a story that would be of interest to our readers, feel free to send the details through to editors at technical politics dot com.

 7. Send us Corrections!

-If you believe that something we’ve published is inaccurate, or if you believe our material infringes copyright, let us know by writing to editorial at technical politics dot com.
+If you believe that something we’ve published is inaccurate, or if you believe our material infringes copyright, let us know by writing to editors at technical politics dot com.

 8. Follow us on Linkedin!

 You can follow ‘corporate’ announcements from Technical Politics on Linkedin via the following link: https://www.linkedin.com/company/19150751

 10. Include the Technical Politics banner on your own website!

 Please feel free to include our banner with a link to www.technicalpolitics.com on your own website.